tomerwolgithub/question-decomposition-to-sql/README.md

 ```

 ## Data Generation 🔨
-Our SQL synthesis procedure recieves as input examples of <QDMR, database, answer> and automatically geenrates SQL which executes to the correct result.
+Given examples of <QDMR, database, answer> our SQL synthesis automatically generates a query which executes to the correct answer.

 ## Data Setup